Cdaprod/cda.resumes/About-Me-Related/Markdown-Versions/CV.md

 **Education**

 Self-educated in programming and IT concepts, spending significant time each day mastering various programming languages and IT concepts.
-Despite not having formal college education due to life’s hurdles, managed to make significant strides in a short time, a testament to the drive and resilience【35†source】【57†source】.
+Despite not having formal college education due to life’s hurdles, managed to make significant strides in a short time, a testament to the drive and resilience.